datA2Z/All-about-data-science-and-AI/readme.md

 - ### Contents

-	- [natural language processing](https://github.com/datA2Z/All-about-data-science-and-AI/tree/master/Natural%20language%20processing): Natural language processing, often abbreviated as NLP, refers to the ability of a computer to understand human speech as it is spoken.
+	- [Natural language processing](https://github.com/datA2Z/All-about-data-science-and-AI/tree/master/Natural%20language%20processing): Natural language processing, often abbreviated as NLP, refers to the ability of a computer to understand human speech as it is spoken.
 NLP is a key component of artificial intelligence (AI) and relies on machine learning, a specific type of AI that analyzes and makes use of patterns in data to improve a program’s understanding of speech or text.

 	- [Artificial Intelligence](https://github.com/datA2Z/All-about-data-science-and-AI/tree/master/Artificial%20intelligence): The study and implementation of techniques and methods for designing computer systems to perform functions normally associated with human intelligence, such as understanding language, learning, reasoning, problem solving, etc.